Click on top left for ship menu.

 These are the newest deck plans for Crown Princess Lido deck plan.
 Cruisedeckplans provides full interactive deck plans for the Crown Princess Lido deck.
 Just move your mouse over any stateroom and a pop up will appear with detail information, including a full description and floor layout, and a link to pictures and/or videos.
-The menu below is specific to the Crown Princess ship and provides a quick way to go to the different pages.
+LIVE SHIP TRACKING The menu above is specific to the Crown Princess ship and provides a quick way to go to the different pages.

 |#||Deck Plan Symbols|

 |Two lower beds not convertible|

 Looking for Lido (deck) actual cabin pics and videos?

 Click links below to view category info including cabin pics and videos for that category on the Crown Princess.